alfulinku/univ3-parser-test/README.md

 ```

 Update the rpcURL (if needed, this one if public and works quite well)
-and select the pairConfig you want usings pairsConfig.xxx
+and select the pairConfig you want using pairsConfig.xxx

 The script generate a .json file, example `cbETH-WETH-500-data.json` containing all the ticks liquidities (and few other infos).